Activities and Programs

 Teishos

-Teishos are formal Zen commentaries on a Buddhist text, koan, or other topic presented by Sensei.
+Teishos are formal Zen commentaries on a Buddhist text, koan, or other topic presented by Roshi.
 They are usually held during Sunday morning sittings.
-[Top]

 Study Groups